S4nxez/MedCenter-CRUD/readme.md

 - **Add Patient**: Allows the addition of new patients.
 - **Modify Patient**: Enables editing of existing patient details.
 - **Delete Patient**: Permits the removal of patients from the table.
-- **View Medical Records**: Clicking each patient displays a detailed table of medical records for each one, with options to add, modify, and delete records.
+- **View Medical Records**: Displays a detailed table of medical records for each patient, with options to add, modify, and delete records.

 ## Screenshots